Kong/docs.konghq.com/app/konnect/updates.md

 ## March 2023

-**OIDC Configuration API**
-: Enterprise orgs using OIDC login can now specify [additional scopes](/konnect/api/identity-management/sso/) to be requested during the authorization grant flow.
-This allows organizations to request [custom claims](/konnect/api/identity-management/sso/) from their IdP.
-The custom claims can then be used to override the default mapping for the `name`, `email` and `groups` attributes which are used during the login flow.
-For example, the `upn` scope may be required to retrieve the `userPrincipalName` claim from Azure which can then be  mapped to `email` attribute in Konnect.

 **Reports V2**
 : {{site.konnect_saas}} users now have access to a new user interface for our custom reports feature within Konnect Analytics.
 The new interface not only makes creating reports easier but it also provides new capabilities such as a preview and a more advanced filtering experience.
 For more information, see these new [report use cases](/konnect/analytics/use-cases/).